fsouza/fake-gcs-server/README.md

 ## Client library examples

-For examples using the Python, Node.js, Java and Go clients, check out the [``examples``](/examples/) directory.
+For examples using SDK from multiple languages, check out the [``examples``](/examples/) directory.

 ### Building the image locally